Recommended Landscape Photography Gear

 Now. before we get into the gear, too many photographers are more interested in gear than in making images.

-I understand that photo gear is fun, but it's only a tool, and the real fun should be making images.
+I understand that photo gear is fun, but it's only a tool, and the real fun should be creating images.

 My best advice is to use what you can afford, but try to get quality vs. quantity.

-With lenses especially, you're better off getting one quality lens than a bunch of cheaper lens, even if you have to get used.
+With lenses especially, you're better off getting one quality lens than a bunch of cheaper lens, even if you have to buy used equipment.
 The old advice is to buy the best glass, you can always change and upgrade cameras.

 With cameras, I would try to move towards full frame.
 And listen, even with the top cameras, when new models come out, there are real bargains in the older models.